mdbct/photocrypt/README.md

   > I know this is very unsecure way to hide data.
 But we are in learning
   > phase and we'll make this program very secure when we release 1.0!

-* The end of text is marked by a pixel whose blue-coefficient is zero.
-Blue, because OpenCV stores images in BGR format instead of RGB.
-So if a blue-coefficient is found to be already zero before reaching the end of text, its 2nd LSB is set to 1, to prevent the decoding algorithm to think that it's the end of text.
+* The end of text is marked by a pixel whose red-coefficient is zero.
+Red, because among RGG, red is said to be least sensitive to human eye.
+So if a red-coefficient is found to be already zero before reaching the end of text, its 2nd LSB is set to 1, to prevent the decoding algorithm to think that it's the end of text.